PapaJacque16/CS-450-Capstone/README.md

-# Machine Learning Model and Web Application.
+# Machine Learning Model and Publishing findings using COLAB, Python, and HTML/CSS.
 Steps to create this project

 1. Determine the problem you are solving with the app - this will guide the type of machine learning algorithm you use